Hyperobjekt/dignity-and-debt/content/projects/an-open-letter-to-president-biden-scholars-support-your-promise-to-cancel-student-debt.md

 Rachel Dwyer, Professor of Sociology, Ohio State University

 Cynthia Eakin, Associate Professor of Accounting, University of the Pacific

+Shaymarie Echevarria, Student, The University of North Caorlina in Pembroke

 Frank Edwards, Assistant Professor of Criminal Justice, Rutgers University - Newark